DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 This sample is designed to work with HyperLedger Fabric 1.0 and HyperLedger Composer 0.16.x.

 A new version of Fabric (1.1) and Composer (0.19.x) have been released, but this sample has not been updated to those versions.
-Please refer to Composer 0.19 Release Notes to use previous releases.
+Please refer to Composer 0.19 Release Notes to use previous releases: https://github.com/hyperledger/composer/releases/tag/v0.19.0

 ****************************